 *Select one option below to fulfill DMACC's admission assessment requirement.

-- Complete the Accuplacer Classic test and ALEKS math placement assessment.
+- Complete the Next-Generation ACCUPLACER tests (Reading and Writing) and ALEKS math placement assessment.
 For testing information visit the

 Testing Center website.

-*New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ESL Accuplacer Classic, which is made up of four tests: sentence meaning, language usage, listening, and reading.
-Delivered in Standard English, the ESL Accuplacer Classic will assess appropriate levels of English proficiency while suggesting courses to start your college career.
+*New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ELL (English Language Learner) ACCUPLACER.
+Delivered in Standard English, the ELL ACCUPLACER will assess appropriate levels of English proficiency while suggesting courses to start your college career.
 A score of 111 on the ACCUPLACER exams indicates college ready.

 - Submit ACT scores in reading, writing, and math.